inet-framework/inet/showcases/general/parsim/doc/index.rst

    $ ./runparsim-mpi

 In this case, four Qtenv windows open.
-Click the run simulation button in all of them to start the simulation.
+Click the run simulation button in all of them/partition simulations to start the parallel simulation.
 The simulation can only progress by the lookahead period until all of them are started:

+**TODO** can only progess if all partition simulations are running; a parittion szimulaciok megallnak / varakozni kezdenek a lookahead mulva

 To start the simulations in Cmdenv, append ``-u Cmdenv`` to the command: